Augustinas Povilaitis

-Augustinas Povilaitis (24 February 1900 in Pašventys, Jurbarkas district – 12 July 1941 in Moscow) was a captain of the Lithuanian Army and Director of the State Security Department of Lithuania.
+Augustinas Povilaitis (24 February 1900 – 12 July 1941) was a captain of the Lithuanian Army and Director of the State Security Department of Lithuania.
 Together with Minister of the Interior Kazys Skučas, Povilaitis was a target of anti-Lithuanian Soviet propaganda in the days leading to the 1940 Soviet ultimatum and occupation of Lithuania.
-Directly after the Red Army invaded Lithuania on 15 June 1940, Povilaitis was arrested and transported to Moscow; he was executed in 1941.
+Directly after the Red Army invaded Lithuania on 15 June 1940, Povilaitis was arrested and transported to Moscow.
+He was executed in 1941.
 In 2006 he was awarded the Order of the Cross of Vytis.

 Early life and career

 In 1919, Povilaitis volunteered for the Lithuanian Army and participated in the Lithuanian Wars of Independence with the Bermontians.
 In the army he rose to the rank of a captain.
 From 1920 to 1931 he worked as on officer in the security and criminal police.
 As a volunteer in the army, Povilaitis received 15 ha of land in Giedriai village and established a farm.
 In 1931 he was appointed chief of the security police.
 As an extramural student, he obtained a high school diploma and enrolled to the Vytautas Magnus University in 1933.
 He graduated in 1939 with a degree in economics.
 In 1934, Povilaitis was promoted to the Director of the State Security Department.
-In this capacity he enforced the ban of the Communist Party of Lithuania, which made him unpopular with the Soviet Union.
-Povilaitis contributed articles to several newspaper and journals, including Lietuvos aidas, Vairas, Ūkininko patarėjas.
+In this capacity he enforced the ban against the Communist Party of Lithuania, which made him unpopular with the Soviet Union.
+Povilaitis contributed articles to several newspaper and journals, including Lietuvos aidas, Vairas and Ūkininko patarėjas.